 This website could never have come to fruition without the help of her husband Frederic, who was instrumental in taking notes and juggling equipment while accompanying the photographer on many of her walking expeditions.
 He also helped proof documents and offered constructive criticism.

-Curious to a fault, Mina is a font of questions and ideas.
+Curious to a fault, Mina is a font of unexpected questions and colorful ideas.
 Since retirement she has conducted horticultural research in demonstration gardens, refinished vintage metal radiator covers, penned a book, embroidered birth samplers, and spent 35 days cruising the Mediterranean.
-She thinks too fast and talks too much.
-Sometimes she is clearly too enthusiastic for other people’s preferences.
+She thinks too fast, talks too much, and indulges in way too much hyperbole.
+Never having lost the idealism of the 1960s, she is sometimes too enthusiastic for other people’s preferences.
 The written word has always been her passion.